 In today’s competitive global marketplace, technologies and products are being developed at an extraordinary rate, resulting in challenges to intellectual property (IP) growth and maintenance.
 Having skilled counsel knowledgeable in the underlying sciences and technologies of innovation has become crucial.
-We are experienced in all aspects of IP protection, including idea development; patent prosecution and portfolio enhancement; trademark, trade secret and copyright protection; and licensing arrangements.
+We are experienced in all aspects of IP protection, including idea development; trademark, trade secret, industrial design, copyright, domain name, transfer of intellectual property rights, and licensing arrangements.

-How we can assist you in Intellectual Property and Technology:
+How we can assist you in Intellectual Property & Information Technologies:

-– Advising clients on the acquisition, restructuring and disposal of intellectual property in the context of corporate mergers, acquisitions and financing;
+– Advising on the acquisition, restructuring, and disposal of intellectual property in the context of corporate mergers, acquisitions, and financing;

-– Counseling clients on the proper use, selection and protection of trademarks;
+– Counseling on the proper use, selection, and protection of trademarks;

 – Conducting and evaluating trademark searches to determine the availability of trademarks considered by clients or to identify the trademarks of competitors;